RupakMukherjee/PPPL-CCI-2021/index.md

 <img src= "https://user-images.githubusercontent.com/90737587/142134093-f9ff1214-0c53-42cc-afcd-1e3cf835f93f.png" >

 *Note: Though Test 2 did not need improvement, I still tuned parameters of model to verify the accuracy of the model.*

+Great!
+Now that we know how I utilized the machine learning process let’s learn more about what a PDE is and the PDEs I used for this project.

+### What is a Partial Differential Equation (PDE)?
+Why do we use PDEs in machine learning?

+Like mentioned prior, PDEs are mathematical equations used in physics and engineering applications such as simulating waves, heat flow, fluid dispersion, electrostatics over time, and more.
+PDEs contain partial derivatives of functions that depend on several variables.
+They are not generally solvable analytically, but a few can be solved with exact solutions.
+For the PDEs that we have yet to produce exact solutions for, researchers have developed numerical solution techniques on the computer to create approximated solutions and simulations over the years.
+This project will demonstrate how I used machine learning and TensorFlow to produce approximated solutions for these PDEs.
+The PDEs that we now learn about are the advection-diffusion equation, Burger’s equation, and the KdV equation.

 ## Advection-Diffusion Equation